Postrantor/yocto-docs/documentation/toaster-manual/setup-and-use.md

 $ ./bitbake/lib/toaster/manage.py collectstatic
 ```

 In the previous example, from the `poky` directory, the `migrate` command ensures the database schema changes have propagated correctly (i.e. migrations).
 The next line sets the Toaster root directory `TOASTER_DIR` and the location of the Toaster configuration file `TOASTER_CONF`, which is relative to `TOASTER_DIR`.
-The `TEMPLATECONF`{.interpreted-text role="term"} value reflects the contents of `poky/.templateconf`, and by default, should include the string \"poky\".
-For more information on the Toaster configuration file, see the \"`toaster-manual/reference:Configuring Toaster`{.interpreted-text role="ref"}\" section.
+The `TEMPLATECONF`\" section.

-This line also runs the `checksettings` command, which configures the location of the Toaster `Build Directory`{.interpreted-text role="term"}.
+This line also runs the `checksettings` command, which configures the location of the Toaster `Build Directory`.
 The Toaster root directory `TOASTER_DIR` determines where the Toaster build directory is created on the file system.
 In the example above, `TOASTER_DIR` is set as follows:

 ```shell
 /var/www/toaster/poky
 ```

-This setting causes the Toaster `Build Directory`{.interpreted-text role="term"} to be:
+This setting causes the Toaster `Build Directory` to be:

 ```shell
 /var/www/toaster/poky/build